 WCB-Alberta is here to help you when an injury occurs at work.

 To begin the claim process, we need information about the injury from the worker, the employer, and the health care provider.
 Find out what you need before you begin, how to report an injury online, and next steps.

 Learn more about the steps of the claims process, the information you need, and your responsibilities at each stage—for workers, employers, and health care providers.

-More than just wage loss, learn about all the benefits that can be made available during a claim, including: medical benefits, vocational (employment) benefits, fatality and survivor benefits and expense reimbursement.
+More than just wage loss, learn about all the benefits that can be made available during a claim, including: medical benefits, re-employment benefits, fatality and survivor benefits and expense reimbursement.